 London feels like a lonely city.

-Here, everyone is kind of on their own.
+Here, in London, everyone is kind of on their own.

 The streets of London are at the same time crowded and deserted.

 From what I have observed dogs are royalty and kids are an anomaly.

 London is probably no more lonely than any other metropolitan city yet it feels lonely.
 London is a place where people come to be alone together.
 The size of the city makes that loneliness feel more apparent.

 People always appear to be travelling on their own—heads down, no eye contact and certainly no acknowledgement of each other.
 In short, they keep themselves to themselves.
 Compulsory mask-wearing on public transport has only added to feelings of impersonal strandedness.

 Now, I understand I’m only seeing these strangers for not even a percentage of their day.
 There’s a chance that I’m projecting onto these people.
 The travellers I meet on my way are, for the most part, grand.
 There is however a sadness in the eyes that is impossible not to notice.